wowkster/wowkster/README.md

 ### Komodo

 [Komodo](https://github.com/KomodoLang/Komodo) is a compiled general-purpose programming language I am working on which is inspired by Javascript.
 I originally began development with C++, but decided that it was more work than I would have wanted, so I elected to use Typescript instead.

-### American Sniper

-[The American Sniper](https://github.com/wowkster/AmericanSniper) is a RTX GPU sniping bot I am working on written in Typescript

 ### Spigot